 Dan Nielson returned to Werribee in 2019 and quickly solidified himself as one of the premier key backmen in the VFL.

-The rock of Werribee’s back six, Nielson’s unwavering courage, competitiveness and team-first approach saw him restrict the competition’s best key forwards on a consistent basis.
+The rock of Werribee’s back six, Nielson’s unwavering courage, competitiveness and team-first approach saw him restrict the competition’s best key forwards on a regular basis.

 His consistent 2019 campaign was rewarded with a top seven finish in the club’s Best & Fairest.